Muscle Fuel Rating - MFR

 - to provide information over time to help improve EFL

-2. Calculate the median raw score value
+2. Calculate the median raw score value of each muscle and side

 3. Use the muscle, location of scoring region of these images, and ultrasound model for referencing